Odion100/simpleMongoQuery/README.md

 - **`||` at the Start**: Indicates that conditions for a property are connected to other properties.
 If only one condition behind an `||` operator for all those properties returns true the document will be returned.

 - **`&&` at the Start**: Implies that conditions for a property should be evaluated independently.
 All conditions behind an `&&` must be true to get the document.
-In truth `&&` at the start is only need when nesting or conditions while still requiring a match independently on that field.
-This is because every property on a mongo query is already implicitly evaluated as logical and clauses.

 Understanding this distinction helps in expressing complex conditions across multiple properties.
 This notation offers a way to structure queries with different logical relationships between conditions for various fields.